16 Tex. Admin. Code § 21.95

 (6) Prefiled evidence.

-(A) Parties to the hearing shall provide their direct cases to the presiding officer at least 15 working days prior to the hearing unless the presiding officer establishes a different deadline.
-Ten copies of the direct case shall be filed with the commission filing clerk and a copy shall be provided to each of the other parties to the hearing at the same time it is provided to the presiding officer.
+(A) Parties to the hearing must file their direct case at least 15 working days prior to the hearing unless the presiding officer establishes a different deadline.
+A copy of the direct case and notice of filing must be provided to each of the other parties to the hearing the same day the direct case is filed with the commission.

 (o) Decision Point List (DPL) and witness list.

-(1) Ten days after the filing of the response to the petition, the parties shall file a revised DPL that is jointly populated to the extent practicable, taking into consideration the status of discovery.
+(1) Ten days after the filing of the response to the petition, the parties must file a revised DPL that is jointly populated to the extent practicable, taking into consideration the status of discovery.

 (p) Cross-examination.
-Each witness presenting written prefiled testimony shall be available for cross-examination by the other parties to the arbitration.
-The presiding officer shall judge the credibility of each witness and the weight to be given their testimony based upon their response to cross-examination.
+Each witness presenting written prefiled testimony must be available for cross-examination by the other parties to the arbitration.
+The presiding officer will judge the credibility of each witness and the weight to be given their testimony based upon their response to cross-examination.
 If the presiding officer determines that the witness's responses are evasive or non-responsive to the questions asked, the presiding officer may disregard the witness's testimony on the basis of a lack of credibility.

-(s) Time for decision.
-The presiding officer shall endeavor to issue a Proposal for Award on the arbitration within 30 days after the filing of any post-hearing briefs.
-If post-hearing briefs are not filed, the presiding officer shall endeavor to issue the Proposal for Award within 30 days after the conclusion of the hearing.
-The arbitration team shall issue an arbitration award not later than nine months after the date on which a party receives a request for negotiation under FTA, unless the parties have waived the nine-month deadline in writing or orally on the record.
+(2) The arbitration team must issue an arbitration award not later than nine months after the date on which a party receives a request for negotiation under FTA, unless the parties have waived the nine-month deadline in writing or orally on the record.

 (t) Decision.